Pkadon/Akatsuki-Towa/README.md

 ### This is a Ren'Py project to recreate Akatsuki no Kiseki cutscenes

-To build into an .exe:
- 1. Download Ren'Py from here: https://www.renpy.org/
- 2. Place this folder in your Ren'Py projects folder
-     - then build it from the "Build Distributions" menu within Ren'Py.
-     - or, you can just "Launch Project" from inside Ren'Py.

 ---

 ### DOES NOT INCLUDE ANY GAME FILES